gvwilson/thirdbit/src/fiction/iffy/index.md

 You get off my affin' ship too.
 And you!"
 He turned his glare on Iffy.
-"You got five minutes t' bag your stuff and clear out too.
+"You got one minute t' bag your stuff and clear out too.
 You been nothin' but trouble since the day I—"

 *Thump.*